Looking for a complete blog post SEO checklist to help you boost your rankings and drive more traffic to your blog?

 6. Add a Meta Description to Your Blog Post

-The meta description is an HTML meta tag that you can add to any page.
+A meta description is an HTML meta tag that you can add to any page.
 Its purpose is to provide a short description of your blog post for search engines and other crawlers.
 It’s also a good place to pitch your article to people as they scroll through search results pages (SERPs).

 With AIOSEO, you can add your meta description to your blog post in seconds.